CISteefel/CrunchTope/docs/installation/Windows_installation.md

 ..\
 ```

-- Linker Input
-Add them to Additional dependencies:
-libpetsc.lib impi.lib Advapi32.lib  Gdi32.lib User32.lib  Kernel32.lib Ws2_32.lib mkl_intel_thread.lib libiomp5md.lib
+-   Linker Input Add them to Additional dependencies: libpetsc.lib impi.lib Advapi32.lib Gdi32.lib User32.lib Kernel32.lib Ws2_32.lib mkl_intel_thread.lib libiomp5md.lib

 ## Build CrunchFlow

 ### Install CrunchFlow from Github

 Finally, you are ready to build CrunchFlow.
 First, you install CrunchFlow from the [Github repository](https://github.com/CISteefel/CrunchTope/tree/master).
-You can use "Gitbash" terminal (you can get it by installing Git into your computer) to install it by running the command below at a location where you want to install CrunchFlow (e.g., "C:\Users\{your_user_name}\Documents"):
+You can use "Gitbash" terminal (you can get it by installing Git into your computer) to install it by running the command below at a location where you want to install CrunchFlow (e.g., "C:\\Users{your_user_name}\\Documents"):

 ```
 git clone git@github.com:CISteefel/CrunchTope.git